material-components/material-components-ios/components/Buttons/README.md

   [![Buttons](docs/assets/buttons.png)](docs/assets/buttons.mp4)
 </div>

-Buttons is a collection of Material Design buttons, including a flat button, a raised button and a floating action button.
+Buttons is a collection of material design buttons, including a flat button, a raised button and a floating action button.
 <!--{: .intro }-->